ava-labs/avalanche-docs/docs/overview/getting-started/avax.md

 ## Tokenomics

 A fixed amount of 360M AVAX was minted at genesis, but a small amount of AVAX is constantly minted as a reward to validators.
-Validators are rewarded for virtuous (e.g not attempting to lie, steal, or otherwise cause harm the Avalanche network) behavior by receiving minted validator rewards at the end of their staking periods.
-The minting process offsets the process of burning and prevents the network from falling in danger of grinding to a halt due to a lack of AVAX in circulation to power transactions.
+The protocol rewards validators for good behavior by minting them AVAX rewards at the end of their staking period.
+The minting process offsets the AVAX burned by transactions fees.
+While AVAX is still far away from its supply cap, it will almost always remain an inflationary asset.

 Avalanche does not take away any portion of a validator's already staked tokens (commonly known as "slashing") for negligent/malicious staking periods, however this behavior is disincentivized as